kskvarci/ServiceBusOverviewDemo/README.md

 - [**Filtering and Actions**](https://docs.microsoft.com/en-us/azure/service-bus-messaging/topic-filters)
 	- Java examples [here](https://github.com/Azure/azure-service-bus/tree/master/samples/Java/azure-servicebus/TopicFilters).
 	- Applies only to topic subscriptions.
-	- Filter which messages you want to receive.
+	- Used to partition messages into multiple subscriptions or to route messages to specific subscriptions.
 	- Filters are specified via topic subscription rules.
 Rules can contain conditions as follows:
 		- Boolean
 		- SQL